An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Abstract

 \section{Abstract}

 Phishing email is a serious cyber threat that tries to deceive users by sending false emails with the intention of stealing confidential information or causing financial harm.
-Attackers, often posing as trustworthy entities, exploit technological advancements and sophistication to make detection and prevention of phishing more challenging.
+Attackers, often posing as trustworthy entities, exploit technological advancements and sophistication to make the detection and prevention of phishing more challenging.
 Despite extensive academic research, phishing detection remains an ongoing and formidable challenge in the cybersecurity landscape.
 Large Language Models (LLMs) and Masked Language Models (MLMs) possess immense potential to offer innovative solutions to address long-standing challenges.
-In this research paper, we present an optimized, fine-tuned transformer-based DistilBERT model designed for the detection of phishing emails.
-In the detection process, we work with a phishing email dataset and utilize the preprocessing techniques to clean and solve the imbalance class issues.
-Through our experiments, we found that our model effectively achieves high accuracy, demonstrating its capability to perform well.
-Finally, we demonstrate our fine-tuned model using Explainable-AI (XAI) techniques such as Local Interpretable Model-Agnostic Explanations (LIME) and Transformer Interpret to explain how our model makes predictions in the context of text classification for phishing emails.
+In this research paper, we present a fine-tuned transformer-based language model, RoBERTa (Robustly Optimized BERT Pretraining Approach), for detecting phishing emails.
+In the detection process, we employ a real-world phishing email dataset and apply the preprocessing techniques to clean and address the class imbalance issues, thereby enhancing model performance.
+Our experimental results demonstrate that the fine-tuned model achieves high accuracy, confirming its robustness and effectiveness in the phishing email classification task.
+To ensure model transparency and trust in the model’s decision-making, we propose a hybrid explanation approach, LITA (LIME-Transformer Attribution), which integrates the potential of Local Interpretable Model-Agnostic Explanations (LIME) and Transformers Interpret methods.
+This hybrid method provides more user-friendly insights and solves the disagreement issues between the two approaches.
+Moreover, we also present how the model generates its predictions by presenting positive and negative contribution scores using LIME, Transformers Interpret, and LITA.